garywoodfine/software-design-patterns/BuilderPattern/README.md

 Whenever an object can be configured in multiple ways across multiple dimensions, the Builder Pattern can simplify the creation of objects and clarify the intent.

 ![Builder Pattern](https://garywoodfine.com/wp-content/uploads/2018/11/BuilderPattern.png)

+Let's explore the Builder Pattern and how developers can use it to construct objects from components.
+You may already seen that the [Factory Pattern](https://garywoodfine.com/factory-method-design-pattern/) returns one of several different subclasses, depending on the data passed in arguments to creation methods.
+We'll now learn that the Builder Pattern assembles a number of objects in various ways depending on the data.